version-fox/vfox-elixir/README.md

 # vfox-elixir plugin

 Elixir [vfox](https://github.com/version-fox) plugin.
-Use the vfox to manage multiple Elixir versions in Linux/Darwin.
+Use the vfox to manage multiple Elixir versions in Linux/Darwin MacOS/Windows. all platform~

 ## Usage